Wawavoun/ELEKTOR_EC-6809/README.md

 Philippe

+This computer and all the eprom contents are Elektor creations.

 Everything here is provided "AS IS" under GNU GPG V3.

 If possible I will support but depending of my free time and interrest.